Fact Sheet D4

 Before 2003, an absolute majority of members had to pass a bill to change entrenched provisions.
 In the Legislative Assembly, this meant that 45 out of 88 members had to agree to the second and third readings.

 Parliament made changes in 2003.
 Now, different procedures apply, depending on which entrenched provisions are amended.
-These procedures are outlined below, and in the table on pages 6 and 7.
+These procedures are outlined below.

 Parliament passes the bill, without needing to follow any special procedures.
 Victorians then vote in a referendum, and a majority must agree to the changes.
 Referendum approval is needed for major changes, such as altering the number of members of Parliament.